 - Comfort & Fit: Heel-lock secure with minimal measured slip (~1–2 mm).
 Narrower toe-box may squeeze with thicker orthotics; break-in minimal.
 Hot spots uncommon with thin orthotics.
 Fatigue after 15 miles: 3/10 when paired with low-profile orthotic.

 - Water & Durability: Not waterproof—upper dampened in creek crossings.
-Midsole compression modest after ~140 miles; GEL maintained heel dampening.
+Midsole compression minimal after ~60+ miles; GEL maintained heel dampening.

 - Orthotic Compatibility: Powerstep Pinnacle (trimmed, ~4.5 mm) fit after liner removal and reduced heel pain 5 → 2 over 12 miles.
 Higher-profile orthotics required wider sizes to avoid medial pressure.